CynicalJoe/libft/README.md

 make to create libft.a

-make bonus to compile with bonus fonctions
+make bonus to compile with bonus functions